 The TOE in Phase 3 is put under the control of the passport issuing authorities.
-Although no explicit attack against the TOE is assumed under the control of the passport issuing authorities, the TOE is required to have security functionality that allows only authorized individuals to process the TOE, as the organizational security policy.
+Although no explicit attack against the TOE is assumed under the control of the passport issuing authorities, the TOE is required to have security functionalities that allows only authorized individuals to process the TOE, as the organizational security policy.
+The TOE processes are writing and reading files in the TOE, updating of the transport keys.

 The TOE is interfiled in the ePassport booklet and information necessary for ePassport is written therein.
-This information includes the personal information of the passport holder (e.g. name, information on birth and so on) and cryptographic key used by the security functions.
+This information includes the personal information of the passport holder (e.g. name, date of birth and so on) and the cryptographic key used by the security functions.